Sting's digital scrapbook playing at an iPad near you

 "This app encompasses my entire solo career.
 It's a scrapbook for the digital age," he said.

-"I felt like an archaeologist in a way, going through years and years of material, excavating these pieces of history, to put together the box set.
+"I felt like an archeologist in a way, going through years and years of material, excavating these pieces of history, to put together the box set.

 "We initially considered some sort of documentary, but the idea developed into something much more compelling and dynamic," he said.